-For marketers, social listening and sentiment analysis has become a part of our daily lives, and now they are beginning to integrate Natural Language Processing to their analyses.
+For marketers, social listening and sentiment analysis have become a part of our daily lives, and now they are beginning to integrate Natural Language Processing to their analyses.
 Brands are now turning to social listening for crisis management, lead generation, customer service, real-time marketing and more.
 But do you really know how your social listening tool is finding and classifying conversations about your brand?
 There’s a lot going on behind the scenes to help you with your social media strategy.

 From my personal experience, social listening has become the holy grail for marketing and PR – but how does it work?
 I’m certainly no expert when it comes to the science behind Natural Language Processing and Sentiment Analysis, however, that is exactly why I’m writing this post – chances are, you’re not a computer sciences expert either.
 It’s important to understand what’s going on behind the scenes with your monitoring solution, to make an educated decision on which tool to go with based on your needs – and to fully utilize and leverage the power of your listening technology.